 Whilst learning a routine is undoubtedly a fantastic experience, there can be some unexpected challenges that we’d like to tell you about!

-Decide firstly whether you’re up to the challenge of learning a choreographed routine where you need to remember and execute a sequence of moves that can last between 3 to 4 minutes.
-If that in itself is a challenge, or if you are not confident doing multiple spins, dips etc, don’t be afraid to sign up for a routine at a lower level than your current dance ability, and progress to a higher challenge next time.
-Doing a routine is as much about improving your dancing as it is about having fun.
-Doing a slightly easier routine can help to reinforce good dance technique in a way that a more challenging routine may not if you’re not yet ready for it.
+Decide firstly whether you’re up to the challenge of learning a choreographed routine where you need to remember a sequence of moves that can last between 3 to 4 minutes.
+If that in itself is a challenge, or if you’re not confident doing multiple spins, dips etc, don’t be afraid to sign up for a routine at a lower level than your current dance ability, and progress to a higher challenge next time.
+Doing a routine is as much about improving your dancing as it is about having fun and performing – learning a slightly easier routine can help to reinforce good dance technique in a way that a more challenging routine may not if you’re not yet ready for it.

-- Ensure you have the time and dedication to put in at least one practise session with your partner between each scheduled routine tuition session.
+- Ensure you have the time and dedication to put in at least one practice with your partner between each scheduled routine tuition session.

-Yes, there are many cases that prove us very wrong, but there are far more that prove us right!
+Yes, there are many cases that prove us wrong, but there are far more that prove us right!
 Why not consider both signing up for the same routine but with different partners?
-That way you go through the learning challenges with someone else, but you both spend your rehearsal days in the same place, and who knows, maybe you might get to perform it together at a later time.
+That way you go through the learning challenges with someone else, but you both spend your rehearsal days in the same place, and who knows, maybe you might get to perform it together at a later time?

 Choose a partner who matches you on the dance floor, not on the dating scene!
 Coffee, brunch or movies is far more appropriate for a first date than Week One of the next Ceroc routine course!

 If you’ve signed up for a routine with a new partner, understand how they learn.
 Think about how you give them feedback – they may not respond well to frustration and loss of patience.
 If in doubt about to give feedback to your partner, ask your routine teacher.

 And remember, routines aren’t for everyone.
 If you struggle to remember basic class sequences and prefer to just dance socially with no extra challenges, then maybe routines aren’t for you.
 But for the rest of us – they’re the highlight of our Ceroc year!
 Enjoy!